trankimtu/git-tutorial/README.md

     git commit -m " /*write a comment what is the change */ "

-6th : move to remote repository
+6th : move to remote repository then push

     git push origin
     or